 What Does It Mean if Adderall Makes You Calm?

 If you take Adderall and it helps you focus, you may have ADHD.
-The effect might also be calming, as a cessation of some of the frantic symptoms of ADHD can be a relief.
+The effect might also be calming, as the lessening of symptoms of ADHD can be a relief.

 Is There Medication for a Child With ADHD and Anxiety?

-Atomoxetine has been used to treat ADHD successfully but isn’t a stimulant.
-It can be used with some common anxiety medications safely.
-To get the right medication, consult with a medical professional.
+Atomoxetine has been used to treat ADHD successfully in some cases, but it isn’t a stimulant.
+It may be used with some common anxiety medications, but its suitability depends on the person’s age and condition.
+To get the right medication for you or your child, consult a medical professional.

 Does Adderall Help With Depression?